mltony/nvda-browser-nav/README.md

 BrowserNav rotor is used to switch between these options.
 Depending on the setting of this rotor, BrowserNav will indicate with beeps either horizontal offset or font size of currently selected item.
 In addition, BrowserNav will crackle on QuickNav commands to indicate how much text has been skipped over (this feature is only available in Google Chrome and Firefox).

 BrowserNav works in any browser supported by NVDA.
 Although some features may not be available in all browsers.
+BrowserNav also works in  other applications that support NVDA browse mode, such as Word documents and email clients.

 ## Keystrokes: